yueyericardo/torchani_training/README.md

 ```bash
 python training.py --num_epochs 10 --batch_size 100 dataset.h5
 ```
-Output: Because this dataset's datapints are fake, it quickly went to overfit, learning rate may need to be adjusted in this case.
+Output: Because this dataset's datapoints are fake, it quickly went to overfit, learning rate may need to be adjusted in this case.
 ```
 => loading dataset...
 => loading dataset.h5, total molecules: 2